msowers72/Search-Tool/README.md

 <msowers72@yahoo.com>

 ## Description:
-Word guessing game where players have 10 seconds to guess the correct word.
+This application searches and displays results from the Library of Conress API.

 ## Usage
-As a user, I want to try and guess a word by filling in a number of blanks that match the number of letters in that word.
+As a user, I can submit a search query form the application to request data and receive a response from the Library of Congress.

 ## Built-With
 * HTML
 * CSS
 * JavaScript
+* Google-Fonts